NBKRedSpy/Quasimorph-Map-Markers/README.md

 # Configuration

 ## MCM
-This mod supports the Mod Configuration Menu.
-Some values can be set in the Mods menu, while others can only be changed in the config file.
+This mod supports the Mod Configuration Menu and is the preferred method for changing settings.
+Use the Mods button on the main menu.

 ## Config File
 The configuration file will be created on the first game run and can be found at `%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph_ModConfigs\MapMarkers\config.json`.